aws/amazon-ec2-metadata-mock/docs/usage.md

 (Truncated Global Flags for readability)
 ```

-1.) **Starting AEMM with `scheduledevents` invalid flag overrides**: as noted above, all commands have validation logic for overrides via CLI flags.
+1.) **Starting AEMM with `events` invalid flag overrides**: as noted above, all commands have validation logic for overrides via CLI flags.
 If the user attempts to pass an invalid override value, then AEMM will panic, kill the server, and return an error message with what went wrong:

 ```
-$ ec2-metadata-mock scheduledevents --code FOO
+$ ec2-metadata-mock events --code FOO

 panic: Fatal error while executing the root command: Invalid CLI input "FOO" for flag code.
 Allowed value(s): instance-reboot,system-reboot,system-maintenance,instance-retirement,instance-stop.